Before I Die (short story): Revision

 Although Rex Stout professed that he never revised stories, there are material differences between the first appearance of "Before I Die" in The American Magazine and its publication in book form by Viking two years later.
 The fourth paragraph of the magazine version relates that it is a shortage of stainless steel — not meat — that miffs Nero Wolfe.
 Archie sets up the story by reporting that Wolfe wants "to build stainless-steel supports for some new plant benches, and, on account of postwar shortages, couldn't get the steel."
 Further on, in his exchange with Wolfe, Dazy Perrit asks, "You want a slice of the building-materials racket?"

 The second paragraph in the magazine version refers to Charley the cleaning man, but Charley was edited out of the Viking edition and is mentioned in only one book version of a Nero Wolfe story, The Silent Speaker (1946).
 The magazine version also provides the highest weight ever estimated for Nero Wolfe: "He weighs between 310 and 390," Archie reports in the third paragraph.

-The epilogues of the two versions are also different: In the lengthier magazine version, the heroine turns down Archie's invitation to dinner in favor of spending the time with Wolfe and his orchids; in the book version, Archie gets the girl, as usual.
+The epilogues of the two versions are also different: In the lengthier magazine version, the heroine turns down Archie's invitation to dinner in favor of spending the time with Wolfe and his orchids; in the book version, Archie and the woman end up together, as usual.